Army Medical Staff Corps

 14th (2nd Battalion Buckingham) Regiment of Foot

-The 14th regiment of Foot arrived in Hobart on the 31st October 1866.
+The 14th regiment of Foot arrived in Hobart from New Zealand on the 31st October 1866.
 They Served in Adelaide, Hobart, Melbourne before leaving in 1870.

 21st Regiment of Foot (Royal North British Fusiliers)